opendcs/opendcs/docs/source/start-decoding.rst

    scan1+176.54
    scan-176.54

-Sample Messages: The folowing messages will jump to the label jump_to_label because the scan was unsucessful in finding a sign in the next 3 characters.
+Sample Messages: The following messages will jump to the label jump_to_label because the scan was unsuccessful in finding a sign in the next 3 characters.

 ::